sbogde/u8what-backend/README.md

 - Exposes `/logs` for a paginated history of recent classifications.
 - Provides maintenance helpers (`/mkdirs`, `/mkdb`) to bootstrap storage and database.
 - Restricts CORS to trusted clients (`http://localhost` on any port, `https://u8what.food`, `https://u8what.lol`, `https://u8what.netlify.app`).
+- Optional NSFW guard using `nsfw-detector` when an NSFW model path is provided.

 ## Quick start (local)